-6.8 Content Options
+6.7 Content Options

-This window allows you to add, remove or modify access to additional MSTS installations or miniroute installations for Open Rails.
-Installations located on other drives, or on a USB key, can be added even if they are not always available.
+This window allows you to add, remove or modify access to content.
+Each profile may be a folder containing one or more routes, or an MSTS installation.
+Profiles located on other drives, or on a USB key, can be added even if they are not always available.

 Click on the Add button, and locate the desired installation.
-OR will automatically enter a proposed name in the Name: window that will appear in the Installation set: window on the main menu form.
+ORTS will automatically enter a proposed name in the Name: window that will appear in the Installation set: window on the main menu form.
 Modify the name if desired, then click OK to add the new path and name to Open Rails.